 Colorado is inherently an arid environment which is less hospitable for many species of ticks found in abundance in other parts of the country.
 However, the variability of vegetation, terrain and proximity to water within Colorado creates micro-habitats more favorable to certain ticks, as well as their hosts.
-Some Colorado ticks are adapted for these more arid conditions.
+Additionally, some species of Colorado ticks are adapted for these more arid conditions and habitats.
 Many birds and small mammals act as important host reservoirs for Lyme and other tick-borne diseases including, squirrels, mice, chipmunks, Mexican woodrats (packrats), and others.
-Deer and birds can transport and deposit these parasites when attracted by palatable vegetation or feeders.
+Deer and birds can transport and deposit these in yards near homes or other outbuildings when attracted by palatable vegetation or feeders.

 - Clear tall grasses and brush around buildings and at the edge of lawns.

 - Place a 3-ft wide barrier of wood chips or gravel between lawns and wooded or grassy areas and around patios and play equipment.
 This will inhibit tick migration into high recreation areas.